trxixn/dotfiles/README.md

 - Neovim - Modern Vim-based text editor
 - Kitty - Terminal emulator
 - Tmux - Terminal multiplexer
-- Starship prompt - Custom shell prompt
-- Neofetch - System information display

 ## Customization

 Feel free to use these configurations as a starting point for your own setup.
-Each configuration file is well-documented with comments explaining the purpose of different settings.